-When something unexpected happens during the labor and delivery process, the mother or baby might suffer injuries that are unavoidable.
-But in other situations, harm might be preventable if doctors and other medical professionals provide appropriate and timely care.
-This article will focus on the types of injuries that can occur during childbirth, and the potential medical malpractice liability that can result.
+Some injuries to mothers and babies during the labor and delivery process are unavoidable.
+But other injuries can be prevented if doctors and other medical professionals provide appropriate and timely care.
+This article will focus on potential medical malpractice liability for birth injuries.

 Caput succedaneum is the swelling of a newborn's scalp, usually caused by pressures on the baby's head during a difficult or prolonged head-first delivery.
 Caput succedaneum can also occur during a vacuum extraction procedure.
 Visual bruising sometimes accompanies the swelling, but the condition frequently goes away within a few days following childbirth.